TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Refer a Friend

 0 Your Shopping Cart is Empty FREE SHIPPING
-OVER $50 Search Catalog Search Oneness is unity, celebrating individuality, living in harmony, and supporting one another.
+OVER $50 Search Catalog Search It's Never Too Early To Get Gifting. **EXTRA 15% OFF** 5+ Items From Our Essentials Shop Online Only.
+Limited Time Only.
+Use Code: **FLASH15** Details Shop Girls Essentials Shop Guys Essentials Oneness is unity, celebrating individuality, living in harmony, and supporting one another.
 Oneness is unity, celebrating individuality, living in harmony, and supporting one another In Stores &.
 Online TAKE 50-70% OFF Including Gifts and New Arrivals In Stores &.
 Online TAKE 50-70% OFF EVERYTHING Including Gifts and New Arrivals Shop Girls Shop Guys Shop Girls Shop Guys 21 FITS &.
 94 WASHES #INAEROJEANS Available in Sizes 000-18.
 Short, Regular &.
 Long Short, Regular &.
 Long FREE SHIPPING ON AERO JEANS In Stores &.
 Online BUY 1 PAIR OF AERO JEANS GET 1 FREE IT'S THE SEASON TO GIFT &.
 GET Free Shipping on your entire purchase when you buy jeans.
 Shop Girls Jeans Shop Guys Jeans FREE SHIPPING ON AERO JEANS In Stores &.
 Online BUY 1 PAIR OF AERO JEANS GET 1 FREE IT'S THE SEASON TO GIFT &.
 GET Free Shipping on your entire purchase when you buy jeans.
 Shop Girls Jeans Shop Guys Jeans COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · Be inspired by the unique, individual styles of our global ambassadors.
 Shop their looks.
 Enter Aero World Aeropostale believes in a world where Oneness is a worthy pursuit.
 In an age where bullying, polarizing news cycles and social pressures inundate our consciousness Aero Oneness sends a message of unity and celebrates that we are all wonderfully different and unique.
-8 individuals celebrate their unique culture &. style by sharing their current Aero faves &. of-the-moment obsessions.
+Be inspired by the unique, individual styles of our global ambassadors.
+Shop their looks.
 Enter Aero World COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · COME TOGETHER AS ONE · CELEBRATE AS ONE · SLIM &.
 THICK CURVY JEAN Booty-enhancing jean with a magic gap-proof waistband that highlights your curves.
 Shop Curvy Jeans SLIM &.
 THICK CURVY JEAN Booty-enhancing jean with a magic gap-proof waistband that highlights your curves.
 Shop Curvy Jeans HOODIES &.
 SWEATSHIRTS Next-level statement layers designed to keep you warm while you stand out.
 In Stores &.
 Online $12 &.
 UP Shop Girls Shop Guys AERO OUTERWEAR Easy, everyday styles (feat. cozy puffers &. classic denim jackets with cool new details) OFFER AN EXTRA LAYER OF LOVE THIS HOLIDAY.
 OFFER AN EXTRA LAYER OF LOVE THIS HOLIDAY.
 In Stores &.
 Online $18 &.
 UP Shop Girls Shop Guys Shop Girls Shop Guys In Stores &.
 Online AERO TEES BUY 1 GET 2 FREE Our Signature tees are specially washed and treated for a one-of-a-kind look and feel.
 Shop Girls Tees Shop Guys Tees #AEROWORLD Here, we are one.
-Tag @aeropostale and #AeroWorld for a chance to be featured on our site #InAero Rylie was recently adopted into the Aero family through
+Tag @aeropostale and #AeroWorld for a chance to be featured on our site #InAero Rylie was adopted by Aero through Best Friends
-Best Friends Animal Society, a non-profit organization
+Animal Society and is now part of the Aero family.
+She
-dedicated to saving the lives of sheltered animals across the country.
-Together, we will host live in-store adoption
+attends meetings, photo shoots and visits stores with the Aero team.
+Join Aero in donating over $200,000 to Best
-events, so you, too, can find your new best friend —
+Friends Animal Society.
+Best Friends is a non-profit
-and become a hero while you’re at it.
-Join us in donating over $200,000 to Best Friends Animal Society.
+organization dedicated to saving the lives of sheltered
-Round up your change to the nearest dollar or donate the
+animals across the U.S. To donate, visit an Aero store and
-amount of your choice in stores.
-Plus, follow @RylieTheRescue on
+round up your change or donate any amount you would like.
+Plus, follow @RylieTheRescue on Instagram and
-Instagram for instant happiness &. cute puppy pics.
+follow her journey as the newest member of the Aero family.
 Learn More In Stores &.
 Online CLEARANCE UP TO 80% OFF UP TO 80% OFF New Markdowns Added!
 Shop Girls Clearance Shop Guys Clearance #AEROWORLD Here, we are one.
-Tag @aeropostale and #AeroWorld for a chance to be featured on our site #InAero Rylie was recently adopted into the Aero family through Best Friends Animal Society, a non-profit organization dedicated to saving the lives of sheltered animals across the country.
-Together, we will host live in-store adoption events, so you, too, can find your new best friend—and become a hero while you’re at it.
-Join us in donating over $200,000 to Best Friends Animal Society.
-Round up your change to the nearest dollar or donate the amount of your choice in stores.
-Plus, follow @RylieTheRescue on Instagram for instant happiness &. cute puppy pics.
+Tag @aeropostale and #AeroWorld for a chance to be featured on our site #InAero Rylie was adopted by Aero through Best Friends Animal Society and is now part of the Aero family.
+She attends meetings, photo shoots and visits stores with the Aero team.
+Join Aero in donating over $200,000 to Best Friends Animal Society.
+Best Friends is a non-profit organization dedicated to saving the lives of sheltered animals across the U.S. To donate, visit an Aero store and round up your change or donate any amount you would like.
+Plus, follow @RylieTheRescue on Instagram and follow her journey as the newest member of the Aero family.
 Learn More <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
 CHAT SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
 OFFERS Enter Your Email Sign Up © 2019 Aeropostale.
 All Rights Reserved.
 SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions
 _Message &.
 Data Rates May Apply_ Details FOLLOW US Customer Care